 It is probably the case that Lloyds have referred the matter to their valuer.
 The reason why Lloyds may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

-Do commercial conveyancing searches reveal impending roadworks that could affect a commercial estate in Tavistock?
+Should commercial conveyancing searches reveal proposed roadworks that may impact a commercial land in Tavistock?

-Many commercial conveyancing solicitors in Tavistock will perform a SiteSolutions Highways report as it dramatically cuts the time that conveyancers expend in looking into accurate data on highways that impact buildings and development assets in Tavistock.
-The report sets out definitive information on the adoption status of roads, footpaths and verges, as well as the implication of traffic schemes and the rights of way surrounding a commercial development sites in Tavistock.
+Many commercial conveyancing solicitors in Tavistock will order a SiteSolutions Highways report as it reduces the time that conveyancers expend in investigating accurate data on highways that impact buildings and development assets in Tavistock.
+The search result sets out definitive information on the adoption status of roads, footpaths and verges, as well as the implication of traffic schemes and the rights of way surrounding a commercial development sites in Tavistock.

 For each commercial conveyancing transaction in Tavistock it is critical to investigate the adoption status of roads surrounding a site.
-The absence of identifying developments where adoption procedures have not been addressed adequately may result in delays to Tavistock commercial conveyancing transactions as well as pose a risk to future intentions for the site.
-These searches are not conducted for residential conveyancing in Tavistock.
+The absence of identifying developments where adoption procedures have not been dealt with adequately could result in delays to Tavistock commercial conveyancing transactions as well as present a risk to future intentions for the site.
+These searches are not carried out for domestic conveyancing in Tavistock.

-Tavistock Conveyancing for Leasehold Flats - Sample of Questions you should consider Prior to Purchasing
+Tavistock Conveyancing for Leasehold Flats - Sample of Questions you should ask Prior to buying